 Once we’ve pinpointed the main cause of your neck pain and stiffness, as well as headaches that we’ve determined stem from upper vertebrae issues, we’ll develop a treatment plan with you.
 In your sessions, the muscles and joints surrounding your neck will be mobilized and/or massaged to assist with proper spine mechanics and reducing the unnecessary tension on your spine.
 You will also be taken through moves that build strength and flexibility.
 Our Physical therapist will also help you learn how to better position yourself during your daily life to avoid relapses, including ergonomic and posture tips.

 Contact us today so we can help you quickly resolve the debilitating neck pain you’re feeling now – and learn how to prevent it in the future.
-We are located in Avon CT, and close to the Simsbury, Canton, and West Hartford line.
+Looking for physical therapy in Simsbury?
+No problem!
+We are located in Canton CT, and close to the Simsbury, and West Hartford line.